Karma From Smearing Sri Chinmoy

 My Challenge of Helping My Daughter

-This mire involves my challenge of fixing the image of me that has been set in my daughter’s mind, something I strongly believe would improve our relationship.
+This mire involves my challenge of fixing the image of me that has been set in my daughter’s mind, something I strongly believed would improve our relationship.
 This involves an inability of mine, following the defamation of my character by her mother, Erin, to help her.
 To get her to do things I feel she should, like taking a shower every day, or spending less time on her cell phone.
 She also has mental health problems and feels that I am doing something wrong to her, or that there is something wrong with me.

 My Credibility Tarnished by Psychiatrists

-The other part of this issue is the fact that because of Nova Scotia Health Authority psychiatrists, it has been impossible for me to help my daughter through a legal process with the emotional neglect (and parental alienation) that she has been going through.
+The other part of this issue is the fact that because of Nova Scotia Health Authority psychiatrists, it has been impossible for me to help my daughter through a legal process with the emotional neglect (and parental alienation) she has been going through.
 This could be more specifically defined as ‘the tarnished image of me that’s been impressed upon her.’
 These psychiatrists, mostly Dr. Nelson, became an unwelcome and unexpected hurdle in my life after Sri Chinmoy, as my Higher Self, tricked me during late May and early June 2012, as per my karma for smearing him years prior.
 While fighting for what’s best for my daughter, I also have been fighting to restore my image and credibility.

 Sometime in the spring of 2013, I was lying in bed, wondering why I made myself look bad a year earlier, particularly with all my Facebook posts, some of which warned people of a “sickness” being started deliberately.
-And, while wondering that, or immediately after wondering it, Sri Chinmoy inwardly told me that what I did to him had come back to me.
+And while wondering that, or immediately after wondering it, Sri Chinmoy inwardly told me that what I did to him had come back to me.
 As he said that, he made a white streak-of-a-line semi-oval that started at me, went to him, and then came back to me.

-Ultimately, these two blog categories are directly related into one mire, but the issue with the Nova Scotia Health Authority psychiatrists has started to become a whole category on its own, particularly now that I am being threatened with the possibility of being forced to take a potent antipsychotic drug, namely Clozapine.
+Ultimately, these two blog categories are directly related into one mire, but the issue with the Nova Scotia Health Authority psychiatrists has started to become a whole category on its own, particularly now that I am being threatened with the possibility of being forced to take the potent antipsychotic drug, Clozapine.
 If I did have to go on this drug, it would be something I would have to do for the rest of my life (from a psychiatrist’s perspective).
 This is something I strongly oppose especially considering the potential side-effects, which include constipation, sedation, drooling, and the possibility of developing diabetes and other irreversible conditions to my body and brain.
-But more importantly would be the continued psychological torture of false accusations and an inability to help my daughter through the Family Court.
+But more importantly would be the continued psychological torture of false accusations and an inability to help my daughter through the Nova Scotia Family Court.

 Inspiration for You